finos/plexus-interop/README.md

 ## Running Samples

-After successfull build samples binaries will be located in `bin` directory.
+After successful build samples binaries will be located in `bin` directory.

 Run .Net to Web interop example on Windows: